Flowers and Trees: Impact

 As a result of the success of Flowers and Trees, all future Silly Symphonies cartoons were produced in three-strip Technicolor.
 The added novelty of color helped to boost the series' previously disappointing returns.
 Disney's other cartoon series, the Mickey Mouse shorts, were deemed successful enough not to need the extra boost of color, remaining in black-and-white until The Band Concert (1935).

 Disney's exclusive contract with Technicolor, in effect until the end of 1935, forced other animation producers such as Ub Iwerks (Disney's former head animator and close friend) and Max Fleischer to use Technicolor's inferior two-color process or a competing two-color system such as Cinecolor.

 Accolades

 Flowers and Trees was the first animated film to win an Academy award at the fifth Academy Awards in 1932.
 It won best "Short Subjects, Cartoons", a category first introduced that year.

 Home media

-The short was released on December 4, 2001 on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics.
+The short was released on December 4, 2001 on Walt Disney Treasures: Silly Symphonies – The Historic Musical Animated Classics.

+The short was included in bonus on the Diamond Edition blu-ray of 2009 of Snow White and the Seven Dwarfs.

+It made its streaming debut on Disney+ in 2021.